 Ctrl+C from the terminal or command console.

-PHP's internal web server is great for developing, but should not be used on production.
+Symfony's web server is great for developing, but should not be used on production.
 Instead, use Apache or Nginx.
 See Configuring a Web Server.

 Checking Symfony Application Configuration and Setup¶

 The Symfony Installer checks if your system is ready to run Symfony applications.
 However, the PHP configuration for the command console can be different from the PHP web configuration.
 For that reason, Symfony provides a visual configuration checker.
 Access the following URL to check your configuration and fix any issue before moving on:

 If you have any file permission errors or see a white screen, then read Setting up or Fixing File Permissions for more information.

 At this point, you've created a fully-functional Symfony application!
 Every Symfony